 Jimmy Roberts is a 13-time Emmy Award-winning broadcaster and writer known most recently for his work on NBC and Golf Channel as an essayist, interviewer, feature reporter and studio host.
 Roberts is a fixture as an essayist and reporter on NBC and Golf Channel’s coverage of the PGA Tour and other high-profile golf events, including the Ryder Cup.
-He is also a feature reporter at the Olympic Games for NBC and often serves as a weekend Sports Desk host for NBC Sports.
+In addition, Roberts is a veteran of 17 Olympic Games, including nine with NBC Sports.

 “Jimmy Roberts has always been a wonderful storyteller, touching the hearts and challenging the minds of viewers,” says legendary golfer Jack Nicklaus.

 “Jimmy is a contemporary version of Jack Whitaker,” says Tommy Roy, NBC Sports golf producer.
 “He’s a brilliant wordsmith and a skilled interviewer.
 His pieces really get you to care about the competitors.”

 In 2009, Harper Collins published Roberts’ first book, “Breaking the Slump,” which deals with how some of the best golfers to ever play the game, as well as one former president and one Olympic gold medalist, dug themselves out of career-threatening dry spells.
 The book was critically praised in Newsweek, the New York Times, The Wall Street Journal and Sports Illustrated.